 By collating so many images and videos in one post, you give more information yet make it easy for customers to join the dots between properties.
-Once posted, four blue dots will also appear alongside the post, prompting the user to swipe through and thereby increase engagement.
+Once posted, four blue dots will also appear alongside the post, prompting the user to swipe through, thereby increasing engagement.

 Uploading these images is as simple as uploading a single image; simply select the small square icon in the right hand corner and then select as many images (up to 10) from your camera roll as you want to share.

 Side note: we checked a lot of estate agent Instagram feeds while writing this and not one, other than Airbnb, was using it.
 What an opportunity to capitalize on the opportunity before everyone does!

 Video is another widely underutilized tool in estate agent marketing strategies.
 Yet video is highly effective at capturing leads and converting them.
 In fact, according to studies, 90% of companies that use video content have a chance of having an impact on audience decisions.

 Here’s a full guide we wrote on how to create video content that’s directly linked to organizational purpose.